Real Love (Mary J. Blige song)

 "Real Love" is a song by American singer Mary J. Blige from her debut studio album, What's the 411?
 (1992).
-Based on real life experiences, it was written and produced by Cory Rooney and Mark Morales, and samples Audio Two's 1987 song "Top Billin'".
-The song was issued as the album's second single on July 28, 1992.
+Based on real life experiences, it was written and produced by Cory Rooney and Mark Morales, and samples Audio Two's 1987 song "Top Billin'.
+The song was issued as the album's second single on July 28, 1992 by Uptown and MCA.
 It became Blige's first top-10 hit, peaking at number seven on the US Billboard Hot 100.
 It also topped the Billboard Hot R&B/Hip-Hop Songs and Rhythmic charts and was certified Gold by the Recording Industry Association of America (RIAA) on November 4, 1992.
+Marcus Raboy directed the song's music video.
 Rolling Stone included "Real Love" in their list of "500 Best Songs of All Time" in 2021 at number 327.

 Background

-The initial creation of this song started with Morales writing the lyrics in a studio.
-According to Rooney, he started singing the first few lines and Rooney liked its hint of rap.
-Rooney added a bridge and a melody.
+The creation of "Real Love" started with Morales writing the lyrics in-studio; according to Rooney, he started singing the first few lines, and Rooney liked its hint of rap, thus prompting him to create a bridge and melody.
 Regarding the song's meaning, Rooney said, "Mary J. Blige is the female that’s from the hood that sings the pain of all of the females from the hood.
-At that point in her life, she was being taken advantage of by a lot of the industry cats and a song like ‘Real Love’ described her situation."
+At that point in her life, she was being taken advantage of by a lot of the industry cats and a song like 'Real Love' described her situation."